-The performance of Snap-on's mobile tool distribution business depends on the success of its franchisees.
+The performance of Snap-on's mobile tool distribution business depends on the success of its franchisees and the health of the vehicle repair market.

-Approximately 42% of our consolidated net revenues in 2020 were generated by the Snap-on Tools Group, which consists of Snap-on's business operations primarily serving vehicle service and repair technicians through the company's worldwide mobile tool distribution channel.
+Approximately 40% of our consolidated net revenues in 2019 were generated by the Snap-on Tools Group, which consists of Snap-on's business operations primarily serving vehicle service and repair technicians through the company's worldwide mobile tool distribution channel.
 Snap-on's success is dependent on its relationships with franchisees, individually and collectively, as they are the primary sales and service link between the company and vehicle service and repair technicians, who are an important class of end users for Snap-on's products and services.